 Four Types of Standards

 In the world of electronics manufacturing, there is a myriad of standards, covering virtually every aspect of the ubiquitous products our industry makes.
 These standards cover everything from raw materials to production processes and the inspection and test of the numerous discrete and individual products that make up the final product acquired by the consumer or user.
 Standards come in a number of forms, and here are the four main types.

 You are probably the most familiar with de jure standards, which are standards according to an agreed-upon process.
 This is often by a committee that is endorsed by a formal standards organization, such as IPC, IEEE, IEC, JEDEC, UL, or JEITA.
 Each organization ratifies its standards through its own official procedures and gives the standard its stamp of approval.

 De facto standards have come to exist based on commonly accepted practices and have been adopted widely by an industry and its customers much like common law.
 De facto standards are created when a critical mass likes them well enough to collectively use them.
 They are often codified and turned into de jure standards by standards bodies when the value is seen or finally recognized (something arguably still in the works for concepts like the Occam process and SAFE technology.
 Emerging markets often evolve using de facto standards in the early stages because normal standards organizations are wedded to incumbent markets and technologies and typically focus only on the here and now.

-This article originally appeared in the April 2018 issue of Flex007 Magazine, click here.
+To read this entire column, which appeared in the September 2019 issue of Design007 Magazine, click here.